Tax planning may well be a year-round job, but the fourth and final quarter of the year is where the rubber meets the road.

 For many people, the starting point for year-end tax planning is calculating their projected income for the current year and comparing it with the previous year.
 This review is especially important for those whose take-home pay fluctuates, like independent contractors, small-business owners, or commission-based sales people.

-Thanks to the new Tax Cuts and Jobs Act of 2018 most people will see their income tax bill go down.
-In fact, most people will not even itemize due to the generous standard deductions ($24,000 for married filing jointly and $12,000 for single filers).
+Many people saw their tax bill go down in the wake of the Tax Cuts and Jobs Act of 2018.
+In fact, most taxyapers no longer itemize due to the generous standard deductions ($24,400 for married filing jointly and $12,2000 for single filers in tax year 2019).
 Also, the once dreaded alternative minimum tax (AMT) has been modified so that most taxpayers won’t be affected.

 “With holidays and weekends, along with millions of these types of transactions taking place at the same time, there is too much room for errors and little time to correct them,” she said.